TristanD7854/LolTimerApp/Roadmap.md

 -manage errors from api calls [like that](https://www.tektutorialshub.com/angular/angular-http-error-handling/)

 -routing for /game/summonerName.
-Header with Home Page      TODO
+Header with Home Page      DONE

--search css software/website/something to help.
-Use it.

 -display game length